python-trio/flake8-async/docs/rules.rst

     This will not trigger when :ref:`ASYNC102 <ASYNC102>` does, and if you don't care about losing non-cancelled exceptions you could disable this rule.
     This is currently not able to detect asyncio shields.

+_`ASYNC121`: control-flow-in-taskgroup
+    `return`, `continue`, and `break` inside a :ref:`taskgroup_nursery` can lead to counterintuitive behaviour.
+Refactor the code to instead cancel the :ref:`cancel_scope` and place the statement outside of the TaskGroup/Nursery block.
+See `trio#1493 <https://github.com/python-trio/trio/issues/1493>`.

 Blocking sync calls in async functions
 ======================================